 In "The Adventure of the Dying Detective" Holmes, in a fevered state, wondered if the world would be overrun by oysters.

 The answer is: apparently not.

-"I cannot think why the whole bed of the ocean is not one solid mass of oysters, so prolific the creatures seem."Well, there may be an answer for that.
-According to a recent study, oysters are disappearing worldwide.
-Some 85% of the reefs which make up their habitat have been lost due to overharvesting or disease.
+"I cannot think why the whole bed of the ocean is not one solid mass of oysters, so prolific the creatures seem."In recent years, the oyster population has been on a downturn due to overharvesting or disease.

 In the meantime, perhaps you'll join us in in celebrating as Holmes did in The Sign of Four: